 For competitive athletes, CBD oil would be interesting in the context of inhibiting inflammation, muscle pain and fears (for example before a competition), which is why future studies will have to clarify whether and how CBD could achieve significant effects in these areas.

-Even if many final studies are still pending, many interested parties - and maybe you too - want to know whether CBD oil works or not and what benefits they can get from taking it.
+Even if many final studies are still pending, of course many interested parties - and maybe you too - want to know whether CBD oil works or not and what benefits they can get from taking it.

 That is why a survey asked over 1.300 users what they can say about the oil.
 Most of the respondents used the CBD oil without medical supervision either to relieve pain or to (concomitantly) treat depression or anxiety.7